bparanj/crystal/electronics/zettel/passive-component.md

 2. How does a resistor function as a passive component in a circuit?

    A resistor limits the flow of electrical current and dissipates energy as heat.
-It follows **Ohm's Law**: $V = IR$, where $V$ is the voltage across the resistor, $I$ is the current through the resistor, and $R$ is the resistance in ohms.
+It follows Ohm's Law: $V = IR$, where $V$ is the voltage across the resistor, $I$ is the current through the resistor, and $R$ is the resistance in ohms.

    Imagine water flowing through a narrow pipe.
 The narrower the pipe (higher resistance), the more it restricts the water flow (current).